 It is better to go with a reference who knows you and your work and who believes in you, over a reference who has a big name but doesn't know you very well.

 Be sure to give your references plenty of time to prepare their letter of recommendation.
 A minimum of two weeks is considered to be courteous, and longer is better.

-How are letters of recommendations submitted?
+How are letters of recommendation for finalists submitted?

-Direct two references to this link with instructions on how to complete a letter of recommendation.
+If you are notified that you are a finalist, please direct two references to this link with instructions on how to complete a letter of recommendation.